You may be able to relieve diabetic nerve pain with medications and exercise. Managing your diabetes may help prevent it from getting worse.

-Diabetic neuropathy can cause numbness or tingling in your fingers, toes, hands, and feet.
+One complication of diabetes is diabetic neuropathy.
+This can cause numbness or tingling in your fingers, toes, hands, and feet.
 Another symptom is a burning, sharp, or aching pain (diabetic nerve pain).
 The pain may be mild at first, but it can get worse over time and spread up your legs or arms.
-Walking can be painful and even the softest touch can feel unbearable.
+Walking can be painful, and even the softest touch can feel unbearable.

 Use diets, exercise, and medications to decrease your blood sugar to a healthier range.
 Monitor other health risks that can worsen your diabetes, such as your weight and smoking.
 Ask your doctor about effective ways to lose weight or quit smoking, if necessary.

-Your doctor might suggest trying an over-the-counter pain reliever, such as acetaminophen (Tylenol), aspirin, or ibuprofen (Motrin, Advil), which are available without a prescription but can cause side effects.
+In addition, your doctor might suggest trying an over-the-counter pain reliever such as acetaminophen (Tylenol), aspirin (Bufferin), or ibuprofen (Motrin IB, Advil) to manage pain.
+These are available without a prescription but can cause side effects.
 Use a low dose for a short time to control your symptoms.

-Lidocaine patches deliver local anesthetic through a patch placed on the skin, and can also cause minor skin irritation.
+Lidocaine patches also deliver local anesthetic through a patch placed on the skin.
+These may cause minor skin irritation, however.

-Be sure to choose a trusted physical therapist who understands neuropathy, diabetic or otherwise, to help you work through physical therapy methods in order to prevent further nerve damage.
 Proper attention to physical activity by an expert can prevent any further issues from occurring.
-Keep in mind, too, that physical therapy can soothe diabetic nerve pain, but not cure it.
+Also keep in mind that physical therapy can soothe diabetic nerve pain, but not cure it.

 Capsaicin cream (Arthricare, Zostrix) can block pain signals using an ingredient found in hot peppers.
-Capsaicin products cause skin irritation in some people.
-Capsaicin cream, which is also available as a lotion, jelly, or patch, can be applied to the skin where diabetic nerve pain is strong and temporarily relieve pain.
+It is also available as a lotion, jelly, or patch, and can be applied to the skin where diabetic nerve pain is strong.

 Diabetic nerve damage causes pain and can also affect your ability to feel pain, so it’s important to maintain your foot health.

-To take better care of your feet, check your feet every day for cuts, sores, swelling, and other problems, even if you don’t feel any problems.
+To take better care of your feet, check your feet every day for cuts, sores, swelling, and other problems, even if you don’t feel any pain there.
 They can get infected, and untreated infections can lead to serious complications, including amputation.